lukastheiler/ttn_moteino/Readme.md

 # 3) RN2483 and OTAA Walkthrough

+IMPORTANT: with the new staging environment, OTAA with the RN2483 does not work anymore.
+Basically, after ```mac join otaa``` you get ```denied```.
+Even though ttn has registered the device (you'll se that in the saging backend).

-It's quite easy to use OTAA with the RN2483.
+It used to be quite easy to use OTAA with the RN2483.

 ## Hardware and Software
 I'm using this board from [Microchip](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=dm164138#utm_medium=Press-Release&utm_term=LoRa%20Certification%20&utm_content=WPD&utm_campaign=868MHz) and [CoolTerm](http://freeware.the-meiers.org) to connect to it with with 9600 Baud.